-Under Utah Administrative Code R307-302-3, when the ambient concentration of PM2.5 measured by monitors in Box Elder, Cache, Davis, Salt Lake, Tooele, Utah or Weber counties are forecasted to reach or exceed $25 \ \mu g/m^3$ , a mandatory no-burn period for solid fuel burning devices goes into effect.
+Under Utah Administrative Code R307-302-3, when the ambient concentration of PM2.5 measured by monitors in Box Elder, Cache, Davis, Salt Lake, Tooele, Utah or Weber counties are forecasted to reach or exceed 25 $\mu g/m^3$, a mandatory no-burn period for solid fuel burning devices goes into effect.
 The mandatory no-burn periods will only apply to those counties identified by the director.
-A person within the geographical boundaries is prohibited from using a solid fuel burning device.
+A person within the geographical boundaries is prohibited from using a solid fuel burning device unless it is the sole source of heat for an entire residence and registered with the director.

-Analysis of Feasible Measures for Residential Fuel Combustion (South Coast AQMD Rule 445) Currently, South Coast AQMD Rule 445 applies to the South Coast Air Basin only.
+Analysis of Feasible Measures for Residential Fuel Combustion (South Coast AQMD Rule 445)

+Currently, South Coast AQMD Rule 445 applies to the South Coast Air Basin only.
 South Coast Air Basin is in Serious nonattainment with respect to both the 2006 24-hour PM2.5 standard and 2012 annual PM2.5 standard.
 In contrast, Coachella Valley is in attainment of both PM2.5 standards.
 Since Rule 445 primarily targets to reduce PM2.5 emissions, the existing curtailment program is implemented during cooler months (November 1 to end of February) when PM2.5 levels are high and "No-Burn" days are called based on a PM2.5 threshold.
 Given high ozone days occur during warmer months and the PM2.5 levels in Coachella Valley are typically low, extending the existing Rule 445 requirements for the cooler months to Coachella Valley would not result in "No-Burn" days in Coachella Valley nor quantifiable emission reduction benefits for the 1997 ozone standard.
 The requirements in Rule 445 - Wood-Burning Device will be further evaluated during the rule amendment process currently underway to address the CAA requirements for contingency measures in the event of failure to attain an ozone standard or meet a significant milestone demonstrating progress towards attainment.